Skip to Content

 As a child of the 60s, my life has been full of joy and sorrow.
 In the civil rights and anti-war movement, I marched on Washington and found personal ways to express my desire for a better world.

-I've attended the Woodstock concert in 1969, hitch-hiked some 8,000 miles, and given birth to babies in the woods.
+I attended the Woodstock concert in 1969, hitch-hiked some 8,000 miles, and gave birth four babies in the 1970s.
 After the last child was born in 1978, I landed in a mental institution, where I spent ten long weeks.

 I know grief, trauma, and loss like the back of my hand.
 In high school, six friends died in a single car crash.
 In 1989, a dear friend died with AIDS.
 In 1994, another friend took his own life.
 I spent years just trying to get through my days.